Our Approach

 Stop Chasing Individual Leads.
 Start Engaging Buying Committees.

 92% of buyers already have vendor preferences before formal evaluation begins.
 80% of deals fail due to internal consensus problems.
-Buyer Group Intelligence shifts your entire go-to-market from lead-based thinking to committee-based engagement – so you build preference early and help buying groups reach decisions.
+Buyer Group Intelligence shifts your entire go-to-market from lead-based thinking to committee-based engagement.

 Get Started with Buyer Group Intelligence